 Be Bear Aware

 Lassen Volcanic National Park is home to about 30 bears.
-The National Park Service recommends the following guidelines to reducing encounters.
+The National Park Service recommends the following guidelines to reduce encounters.

 •Be aware of the possibility of bears at streams.